 The two embassies, the Municipality of Szentgotthárd and the Central European Service for Cross-border Initiatives organize the fourth Slovene-Hungarian Annual Forum on the 18th of June 2018.
 The venue of the event will be the Mayor’s Office of the border town this time as well.

 On the 21st and 22nd of April 2015, under the auspice of the ambassadors of the two countries, Hungarian and Slovenian mayors, businessmen, experts of regional development and representatives of the academic sphere met in Szentgotthárd / Monošter in order to unfold the potentials of cooperation, to share their ideas with their neighbours and to find partners for concrete projects.
-The parties signing the Szentgotthárd / Monošter call have initiated a regular annual meeting where the cooperation between stakeholders of the neighbouring nations can be enhanced and enlarged.
+The parties then signed the Szentgotthárd / Monošter call and initiated a regular annual meeting where the cooperation between stakeholders of the neighbouring nations can be enhanced and enlarged.

 The participation is free but registration is needed.

 The forum is financed by the Prime Minister's Office of Hungary.

 We participated the “National Minorities in Regional Development” workshop in Flensburg at the invitation of ECMI (European Centre for Minority Issues).
 We would like to thank them for the professional workshop that gave an opportunity for a colourful international exchange of experience.//2019.02.13.

 In the framework of the project funded by the Visegrád Fund, our proposal for the V4 legal accessibility mechanism was published.
 The study is available here.//2019.02.13.